 Books and non-expert reviews are important to research.
 For those who are not experts in the field, these resources will provide understanding of the fundamental theories, principals, terms, and players.
 Many of these resources are written by experts in the field but presented for the average, interested reader (some books are advanced).
 Keep an eye out for keywords to search for more in-depth resources and the citations or further suggested reading information, usually found at the end of the chapter/article/book.

 A review article will have a lot of citations at then end.
-It will not have the parts of a primary paper (some may contain graphics).
+It will not have the parts of a primary paper (see below for parts of a primary paper if you are unsure of what they are).
+Some review papers may contain graphics.

 A study article, also referred to as a primary paper or an original research article, is where author(s) present their original research.
 A study article has specific components.
 Authors do cite other work but make original contributions to their field.
 For an example, check out this article.